uarinze/dsa-2/README.md

 Implement transparent compensation policies.

 Ensure Regulatory Compliance:
-Review salaries in the North region and adjust to meet the $90,000 minimum.
+Review salaries in all regions and adjust to meet the $90,000 minimum.
 Enhance Performance-Based Rewards:
 Consider additional incentives for top performers in underrepresented groups.